 Schiphol Airport’s duty free shopping facilities are among the best in the world.
 Once you reach the departure lounges, you will have time to browse at your leisure for not only perfumes, liquor and tobacco but souvenirs, cosmetics, fashion, jewellery, books and newest technological gadgets.
 Prices are very reasonable too, with regular special offers and discounts.

 Amsterdam Airport facilities

-Schiphol Airport has three terminals, all located in a single passenger terminal building, making it very convenient for passengers to navigate.
+Schiphol Airport has three terminals, all in a single passenger terminal building, making it very convenient for passengers to navigate.
 Efficient signposting in text and symbols guides passengers from the moment they enter the terminal, and ground staff are generally extremely courteous.
 There are many special facilities for disabled travellers, and transportation can be requested to help cover the large distances to the departure gate.
 Air travel involves a lot of waiting, but there is plenty to keep you busy.
 As well as shopping, choose from restaurants serving everything from burgers to sushi.
-There are two Holland Casino venues, and communication centres in departure lounges one and two, as well as wi-fi in several locations.
-You can find the childrens’ play areas located between gates E and F. The staff at Schiphol Airport try to make travel as stress fee as possible; here we’ve compiled more useful tips and advice to help your journey to or from Amsterdam Schiphol Airport run smoothly.
+There are two Holland Casino venues, and communication centres in departure lounges one and two, as well as wi-fi in several places.
+You can find the childrens’ play areas between gates E and F. The staff at Schiphol Airport try to make travel as stress fee as possible; here we’ve compiled more useful tips and advice to help your journey to or from Amsterdam Schiphol Airport run smoothly.
 If you don't feel like taking your luggage from hotel to airport personally there is also an Amsterdam luggage delivery service.